Every entrepreneur is a life-long learner.

 - Growth Assumption

 The value assumption is the belief that customers are going to find value in what you’re about to build.
-The assumption that what you’re planning is going to work.

 The growth assumption is all about how you’re going to attract customers to your business over time in a profitable way.

 Ries then takes you through the process of converting these two assumptions into testable hypotheses.

 Then he guides you to find quick and inexpensive ways to test and validate those hypotheses, including building a Minimum Viable Product (MVP) or creating a promotional video and landing page.

 The combination of these processes and insights will help you navigate the uncertainty all businesses face and give you the tools you need to build a lasting, sustainable company.

 In Zero to One, legendary entrepreneur and investor Peter Thiel explains why you should “focus on businesses that create something new.”